pola14225/tinycom/README.md

 # TinyCom

-A very small and low cost modular computer.
+A very small and low cost modular computer system.
 (work in progress...)

 Modules: